 Released in 1977 as single by The Kinks and it talks about a department store Father Christmas who is beaten up by a gang of poor kids who tell him to give them money instead of toys, as toys are impractical; and asks that the toys be given “to the little rich boys.”

 At one point, a child asks the narrator to give his/her father a job for Christmas—or, if he must deliver a toy, a machine gun.The song has been covered a number of times by bands including the Gigolo Aunts, Dispatch, Green Day, Man Overboard, Bad Religion, Warrant, Lit, Bowling For Soup, Save Ferris, Smash Mouth, Cary Brothers, Action Action, Everything, Deer Tick, OK Go, Cheap Trick, and the Clay Pigeons.
+It is one of the heaviest Christmas songs.

-“Little Saint Nick” by The Beach Boys
+“Little Saint Nick” by The Beach Boysc

 The Beach Boys’ Christmas Album (1964)

-“Little Saint Nick” is a holiday-themed hot rod song about Santa Claus and his sleigh, written by Brian Wilson and Mike Love.
+“Little Saint Nick” is a holiday-themed hot rod song about Santa Claus and his sleigh.
+Written by Brian Wilson and Mike Love.
 The track was first released as a single on December 9, 1963, and peaked at number 3 on Billboard magazine’s special seasonal weekly Christmas Singles chart.

 The idea for the song was partly inspired by record producer Phil Spector’s plans to record a Christmas album.
 Wilson recalled: “I wrote the lyrics to it while I was out on a date and then I rushed home to finish the music.”

-Some of its rhythm and structure derives from the group’s “Little Deuce Coupe”, also co-written by Wilson and released as a single six months earlier.
+Some of its rhythm and structure derives from the group’s “Little Deuce Coupe”.
+Also co-written by Wilson and released as a single six months earlier.
 Love was not originally listed as the co-writer of “Little Saint Nick”.
 His credit was awarded after a 1990s lawsuit.

 “In Dulci Jubilo” by Mike Oldfield